 The fees for both documents remain the same at $12.00 per first copy and $3.00 for each additional one.

-How To View Property Ownership & Property Taxes Using Greenville County Records for Free
+How To Track Down Property Owners & Tax Information Using Greenville County Records (Free)

 When attempting to locate both current and historical property records, there are several means to do so.
 The quickest and most accessible of these ways is to use the online search function offered by the Register of Deeds.